mmlacak/crochess/README.md

 ### Compiling the book

-Open terminal in folder where you've cloned repository, and type:
+Open terminal in folder where you've cloned/unzipped repository, and type:

 ```
 ./gfx.sh